frett27/Ada-Synthetizer/doc/architecture.md

 ## Features

-Synthetiser has currently a minimum interface, very easy to use.
+Synthetiser has currently a simple interface, very easy to use.
 This implementation is multithreaded, and permit using multiple tasks accessing the synthetizer.

 ```Pascal
   ----------